-Musher: No, my team isn't working together.
-They keep fighting.
+Musher: No, for some reason my team isn't working together.
+They keep misbehaving.
 You have a better team.
-You'll have to turn back and deliver the serum to the next relay man in Golovin.
+You'll have to turn back and deliver the antitoxin serum to the next relay man in Golovin.

 Seppala: Golovin?
 That's ninety miles behind us and it means we have to cross Norton Bay again...only this time we'll be facing the wind.